MICHIGAN FLIPPERS PINBALL LEAGUE

 During the season, players will be invited to play 6 total qualifying sessions.
 The sum of all the points earned in a player’s top 4 sessions will determine seeding into the playoffs.

-The top 50% of players2 who participated will be eligible for the A division playoffs ladder.
-Only players who attended at least three sessions will be eligible for the playoffs3.
+The top 16 players who participated will be eligible for the A division playoffs.
+Only players who attended at least three sessions will be eligible for the playoffs2.

 Session Format